Genitive: Canis Minoris

-Canis Minor seen on Plate XII of the Uranographia of Johann Bode (1801).
+Canis Minor seen on Chart XII of the Uranographia of Johann Bode (1801).
 In its body lies the bright star Procyon.
-On this chart Bode labels Beta Canis Minoris as Mirzam, an Arabic title now more usually applied to Beta Canis Majoris.
+On this chart Bode labels Beta Canis Minoris as Mirzam, an Arabic title now applied to Beta Canis Majoris.

 According to Hyginus, the murderers of Icarius fled to the island of Ceos off the coast of Attica, but their wrongdoing followed them.
 The island was plagued with famine and sickness, attributed in the legend to the scorching effect of the Dog Star (here, Procyon seems to become confused with the greater dog star, Sirius in Canis Major).
 King Aristaeus of Ceos, son of the god Apollo, asked his father for advice and was told to pray to Zeus for relief.
 Zeus sent the Etesian winds, which every year blow for 40 days from the rising of the Dog Star to cool all of Greece and its islands in the summer heat.
 After this, the priests of Ceos instituted the practice of making yearly sacrifices before the rising of the Dog Star.